tomberek/mcm/manual/ii.md

 on water.

+--SECT-- 4.
 "Vehicle" as including all means of land transportation.

       The